UniversalDependencies/docs/treebanks/nhi_itml/nhi_itml-pos-SCONJ.md

 ## Morphology

-The form / lemma ratio of `SCONJ` is 0.948718 (the average of all parts of speech is 1.484900).
+The form / lemma ratio of `SCONJ` is 0.973684 (the average of all parts of speech is 1.458263).

-The 1st highest number of forms (3) was observed with the lemma “_”: <em>ihcuac, nik, para</em>.
+The 1st highest number of forms (3) was observed with the lemma “porque”: <em>Porkeh, porke, porque</em>.

-The 2nd highest number of forms (3) was observed with the lemma “porque”: <em>Porkeh, porke, porque</em>.
+The 2nd highest number of forms (2) was observed with the lemma “como”: <em>como, komoh</em>.

-The 3rd highest number of forms (2) was observed with the lemma “como”: <em>como, komoh</em>.
+The 3rd highest number of forms (2) was observed with the lemma “que”: <em>ken, que</em>.

 `SCONJ` occurs with 1 features: <tt><a href="nhi_itml-feat-Foreign.html">Foreign</a></tt> (45; 15% instances)